nerk987/ErosionR/README.md

 # ErosionR
-Blender Addon for simulated erosion
+Blender Addon for simulated erosion based on Erosion addon by VarkenVarken

 For anyone wanting to try the ErosionR version, I suggest the following steps..